jeffersonataide/dot-config/README.md

 configuration for various programs

-initial-install-scrips
+## initial-install-scrips

-  contain scripts to install programs and do some initial configuration on linux systems
+contains scripts to install programs and do some initial configuration on linux systems

-config-files
+## config-files

-  contain config files for varios applications
+contains config files for various applications